A Drive Through Bunker Hill and Downtown Los Angeles, ca. 1940s

 An amazing discovery from the good folks at the Internet Archive.
 Visit the Off Bunker Hill list, where LA historians and former Bunker Hill residents have been identifying structures and dating vehicles.
 One person even thinks they've spotted their father leaning on a lampost!

-Here at OBH HQ, there's forever something clackety-clackin' on the ol' Bell & Howell.
-Sometimes Criss Cross, oftentimes it's Cry Danger...Act of Violence and Losey's M are usual suspects up on the silver.
-But ain't every day something new comes along, much less something so remarkable this writer goes into dehydration-related coma due to drooling; can say without fear of contradiction the Citizen Kane of Bunker Hill pictures has at last been released, and good things come in small packages: our Kane is all of six minutes long.
+Here at OBH HQ, there’s forever something clackety-clackin’ on the ol’ Bell & Howell.
+Sometimes it’s Criss Cross, oftentimes it’s Cry Danger…Act of Violence and Losey’s M are usual suspects up on the silver.
+But it ain’t every day something new comes along, much less something so remarkable this writer goes into dehydration-related coma due to drooling; I can say without fear of contradiction that the Citizen Kane of Bunker Hill pictures has at last been released, and good things come in small packages: our Kane is all of six minutes long.
 This movie without a name.
-This, The Greatest Film Ever Made.
+The Greatest Movie Ever Made.

-Don't get me wrong: I love violence and nudity, and that other nonsense they put in Vaster Achievements of Cinema, whatsitcalled, narrative, and this picture still achieves greatness after dispensing with all that.
-This mere piece of process-plate photography, footage shot so, whomever, Alan Ladd could lounge in some studio, well-lit and well-recorded, "driving" in a fake-o car and they'd throw this filmic business behind him, while we're in the OBH HQ screening room sixty years later screaming "Hey Alan Ladd!
+Don’t get me wrong: I love violence and nudity, and that other nonsense they put in Vaster Achievements of Cinema, whatsitcalled, narrative, and this picture still achieves greatness after dispensing with all that stuff.
+This is a mere piece of process-plate photography, footage shot so, whomever, Alan Ladd could lounge in some studio, well-lit and well-recorded, "driving" in a fake-o car and they’d throw this filmic business behind him, while we’re in the OBH HQ screening room sixty years later yelling "Hey Alan Ladd!
 Move your stupid head!
-That's the Lovejoy Apartments you're blocking!"
+That’s the Lovejoy Apartments you’re blocking!"

-Those values of its structure notwithstanding (it actually does have three acts) this cinematic curiosity pops its head up after sixty some-odd years (dated to the Summer of '48 with convincing authority).
-I naturally thought it fun to link her to a few of the OBH posts we'd written, and make mention of just a few of those structures we failed to cover.
+The values of its structure notwithstanding (it actually does have three acts) this cinematic curiosity pops its head up, how, after sixty some-odd years (it has been dated to the Summer of ’48 with convincing authority).
+Of course I thought it would be fun to link to a few of the OBH posts we’d written, and make mention of just a few of the structures we failed to cover.

 Then at about two minutes in, it's ka-bang, we're right back where we started, Second & Olive.
 Pointed toward the Mission, backing up the street toward Grand, just like a minute ago, though this time, we see some dishy dames strolling toward the aforementioned 144...